 As of Version 2.41, you can use Autologin with Infusionsoft order and webforms.

-We provide a working example autologin webform code that you can copy/paste into your email links on our Control Panel under Memberium->Basic Options on your website.
+We provide a working example autologin webform code that you can copy/paste into your email links from Memberium > Settings > HTTP Posts/Links page on your website.
 In order to create a link for an order form or webform, you can use the Email autologin link as a starting place, and then edit it as needed for your particular use.
 To use the link, setup the order/web form to redirect to a custom thank you page, and check the box to pass information.
 This will add the necessary user information for Memberium to verify their identity and log them in.

 An example form autologin link would look something like this: